 Are Water Heater Rental Companies Taking Advantage Of Canadians?

 When they buy a house, most consumers expect that the house’s water heater is part of the purchase price.
 Then they find out about the water heater rental agreement, which requires them to pay a monthly fee to a water heater rental company to keep using their water heater.
 These agreements can lock them in for a decade or more, and the rental company is even allowed to regularly raise rates.

 If you take a close look at the rental agreement, however, you will likely find that you are allowed to buy the water heater outright.
 Doing so is usually more cost-effective, based on the cost of the heater and the length of the agreement.
-Because this information is often buried in the fine print of the agreement, the entire situation ends up feeling like a big scam.
+Because this information is often buried in the fine print of the agreement, the entire situation ends up feeling like you’re being taken advantage of.